 - Last but not least, Is it worth taking this trade?
 If yes, go ahead and take the trade.
 If not, wait for another opportunity and repeat the same procedure

 In the later lessons, we will learn how to set appropriate stop losses while keeping the reward large enough.

-Looking at your system’s performance you should be able to tell what risk reward ratio is tolerable in your plan.
+When you look at your system’s performance, you should be able to tell what risk reward ratio is tolerable in your plan.

-Make a journal to assess the performance and degree at which the setups taken have been able to hit your stop loss or take profit targets.
+Make a journal to assess the performance and degree at which the setups taken have hit your stop loss or take profit targets.